• Skip to primary navigation

 • Rotel tomatoes and chilies – I love this product and use it for so many recipes, you can use the mild or spicy version.

-• Onion – Vidalia for a milder taste.
+• Onion – Vidalia for a milder taste or a yellow onion will work.

 • Fresh Cilantro – fresh adds more flavor.